cloudfy/rapidrabbitmq/README.md

 Management portal of RabbitMQ is enabled by default.
 Access via https://localhost:15671.
 Default username and password is `guest` and `guest`.

 ## Copyrights
-RabbitMQ and Erlang remains on commercial license.
+[RabbitMQ](https://rabbitmq.com/) (Copyright © 2005-2023 Broadcom.) and [Erlang](https://www.erlang.org/) remains on commercial license.
 This project is just a wrapper to make it easier to run RabbitMQ on Windows 64bit.